sf-wdi-19-20/modules/w7_d4_2_testing/README.md

-1. `edit` test.
-It should display the edit form with the current data filled in.
+1. Write a spec for an edit action.
+It should display the edit form, with the current data for a specific recipe filled in.

-1. pass

-1. `update` test

-1. pass
+1. Update your controller to past the tests you wrote for your edit action.

+1. Write a spec for an update action.
+It should take in new data for a specific recipe, change the recipe in the database, and redirect to the show page for the item.

+1. Update your controller to pass the tests you wrote for your update action.

-1. Let's let users store recipes.
-Create a 1:N relationship between a user and recipes.
-Update the controller test to check that when a user creates a recipe, it's saved to the user's recipe list.
+1. Let's give users the ability to create recipes associated with their own account.
+Create a one to many association between a user and their recipes.

+1. Update your recipe controller spec to check that when a user creates a recipe, it's saved to the user's recipe list.

-1. Pass test (super stretch).
-Check out the [Nested Resources Rails Guide](http://guides.rubyonrails.org/routing.html#nested-resources) for info on how to deal with nested resource. routes.
+1. Pass your new create action tests.
+Check out the [Nested Resources Rails Guide](http://guides.rubyonrails.org/routing.html#nested-resources) for info on how to deal with nested resource routes.